Federating Google Cloud Identities with Azure Active Directory

 Group Provisioning

-to configure the mapping of groups.
-The GCP documentation recommends to edit the mail
+to configure group mapping.
+The GCP documentation recommends editing the mail

-and set the expression as below.
-Where I set johnalfaro.com
+, and setting the expression as below.
+Replace johnalfaro.com

-I have also setup the Sync only assigned users and groups
+I also set Sync only assigned users and groups

-as I do not want to sync all users and groups which is definitely recommended for any organization.
+to avoid syncing all users and groups, which is recommended for any organization.

-Now it’s time to test-drive the connector.
-Make sure you add some relevant users and groups you want to sync to GCP by adding them under manage
+Now it’s time to test the connector.
+Add relevant users and groups you want to sync to GCP under Manage > Users and Groups

-- Automatic Provisioning: This is the recommended option; it will provision the users and groups in the GCP Cloud Identity API.
-There is an initial provisioning cycle, followed by periodic incremental cycles that runs every 40 min.
+This is the recommended option.
+It provisions users and groups in the GCP Cloud Identity API.
+There is an initial provisioning cycle, followed by incremental cycles every 40 minutes.

 Monitoring

-Luckily we can monitor the provisioning process OOB.
+You can monitor the provisioning process out-of-the-box.
 The logs provide details about all operations run by the user provisioning service, including provisioning status for individual users and groups.

-I have followed the GCP documentation that was easy to follow to setup SSO.
-The configuration is as follows.
+I followed the GCP documentation to set up SSO.
+The configuration is as follows:

 - Edit the